Alicia Morel: Literary career

 In 1938, at the young age of 16, Morel began her literary work with a family-published poetry book entitled En el campo y la ciudad, and after this she ventured into various genres such as novels, poetry, relato, Chilean legends, and children's stories.
 Four years later, Zuloaga invited her to an awards ceremony for the writer Francisco Coloane, for his most famous work, El último grumete de la Baquedano.
 During this time she worked as a physician's assistant, as she had a great devotion to curing the sick.
 She also repaired and bound old books.

 In 1951, she published her poetry collection Como una raíz de agua, and made a cultural trip to Europe, where she met Gabriela Mistral in Naples, Italy, whom she described as having an aura of strong solitude.

 She collaborated with other writers, such as Marcela Paz on Perico trepa por Chile, which was adapted for the theater in 2012.

 During the 1950s, two of Morel's best-known characters were born in La Hormiguita Cantora y el Duende Melodía, whose stories "were transmitted from 1954 to 1957 [as] radio-adapted editions for children on Radio Chilena and Radio Cooperativa Vitalicia, [...] adventures which were published in 1956 and 1957."
 These stories would later be illustrated by her friend, artist Elena Poirier.
 Around this time she also began to visit schools, where she put on puppet shows, presenting more than 15 stories with dozens of characters.

 Morel was one of the founders of International Board on Books for Young People (IBBY) of Chile, together with writers Lucía Gevert Parada, Marcela Paz, and Maité Allamand, among others.
 She served as vice president of this institution during its early years.
 She also collaborated on various educational projects, creating a magazine for the ASIMET Compensation Fund and writing for the biannual magazine El Volantín.

 Awards and recognition

 During her professional career, Morel received several honors, among them the Order of Merit of the World Council of Education in 1989 and two tributes to her career, at the 21st International Fair of Children's and Young Adult Books in 2007 and the Iberoamerican Congress of Language and Children's and Young Adult Literature (Congreso iberoamericano de lengua y literatura infantil y juvenil; CILELJ) in 2010.
 In the latter year she was selected to represent Chile at the Hans Christian Andersen Awards.

 Personal life

-Alicia Morel's sister Eduardo Morel Chaignau was the aunt of Cecilia Morel Montes, the First Lady of Chile from 2010 to 2014.
+Alicia Morel's brother Eduardo Morel Chaignau was the father of Cecilia Morel Montes, twice the First Lady of Chile (from 2010 to 2014, and from 2018 to 2022).

 Morel married politician William Thayer Arteaga, with whom she had seven children.